aaronbieber/edison/README.md

 Redis, etc. To do this, Edison allows you to provide your own experimental journal implementation.

-Simply create an object that implements `Edison\Journal` and pass it into the `Edison\Experiment` constructor.
+Simply create an object that implements `Edison\Interfaces\Journal` and pass it into the `Edison\Experiment` constructor.
 Edison ships with a toy journal implementation called `Echo_Journal` that simply spits out a JSON representation of experiment results using `echo`, which can be helpful for debugging or as a model for your own journal.

 ```php
 <?php